benbalter/wordpress-to-jekyll-exporter/readme.md

 -----

 1. Place plugin in `/wp-content/plugins/` folder
-2. Make sure `extension=zip.so` line is uncommented in your `php.ini`
-3. Activate plugin in WordPress dashboard
+2. Activate plugin in WordPress dashboard
-4. Select `Export to Jekyll` from the `Tools` menu
+3. Select `Export to Jekyll` from the `Tools` menu

 Command-line Usage
 ------------------